mristimaki/the-pottery-hut/README.md

 ## Deployment

 ### Heroku Deployment
-- This site was deployed to Heroku.
+- This site should deployed to Heroku.
 The steps to deploy are as follows.
-  -

-The live link can be found here: insert link here
+The live link can be found here: (_I will insert the live link here_)

 #### Clone GitHub repositry instructions
 It is possible to clone this repositry, to be able to work alongside me for this project it is required to have a free GitHub account and then go trough the steps as follows.